dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 }
 ```

+ConductR is only offered to Typesafe subscribers.
+So, go get yours.

 So lets take a look at how a developer would get started building Conductr Bundles.

 You'll need the [ConductR SBT plugin](https://github.com/sbt/sbt-typesafe-conductr) to get going.